 We could easily add “rewilding” to Cody’s list.
 Although, while there are aspects of self-reliance within rewilding, it is founded on creating a community of resilience.
 I would add, similarly to Cody, that many rewilders are unaware of these differences as well.
 This isn’t to say that bows and arrows aren’t tools for rewilding, or that survival skills don’t overlap into the realm of rewilding.
 Obviously they are, and obviously they do.
 Many people come to rewilding by first getting into survivalism.
 The problem is that they draw focus to the superficial aspects of rewilding (the material culture) and away from the central themes, of how and why.
 If you are only looking at the superficial aspects, you’re missing the core elements of reciprocity, culture-building, resistance, and resilience.
 These are what separate survivalism and rewilding.
 While this may be more broadly appealing and draw a larger audience, it ceases to be rewilding, and instead, becomes a shell of rewilding.
 Which, to most people, looks a lot like survivalism.

-One Comment on “Rewilding is Not Survivalism.
+One response to “Rewilding is Not Survivalism.
 So Why Do People Confuse the Two?”

 One other thing to add, though– you state that Cody left Dual Survival, but he actually was fired by Discovery, simply because he refused to do pointless and unsafe things that the media wanted him to do.
 Survival TV seems to have no skilled people left.